Do You Roll Again for Flurry of Blows

 Ettin in the Playground

-In another thread, I realized I don't know how flurry of blows works.
+Flurry of Blows In another thread, I realized I don't know how flurry of blows works.

 At first glance, it seems similar to shield master.
 Take the attack action and you can use the bonus action.
 With shield master, as long as you take the attack action, you can take the bonus before, during, or after your attack(s).